adacountymilitia/website/index.md

 title: 1st Battalion, 43rd Field Force, United States Militia
 ---

-We are an infantry battalion of the Unorganized Militia of the State of Idaho, based in Ada County.
-We meet on the first Tuesday of each month in Meridian, at 7pm, on the upper level of the [Veterans Memorial Building][map].
+We are a volunteer infantry battalion of the Unorganized Militia of the State of Idaho, based in Ada County.
+We meet publicly on the first Tuesday of each month in Meridian, at 7pm, on the upper level of the [Veterans Memorial Building][map].

 We pledge to promote and defend the unalienable rights of all people as directed by the U.S. Constitution, the Idaho Constitution, and our Commander in Chief, the Governor of Idaho.
+If you support this cause, then consider yourself recruited.

-[Militia Standards and Principles of the Light Foot][standards]
+As a Light Foot battalion, we base our operations on the [Militia Standards and Principles of the Light Foot][standards].

 © 2019 Ada County Light Foot